progsysseminar15/progsys/writeups/SchleierSmith15.md

 time?
 To reduce memory pressure for larger feature sets and larger data sets, how can knowledge of the problem help drive cache management of the event log?

+### Xinghao Pan

+My main takeaway from this paper is that we should work with event histories rather than snapshots in an Agile environment.
+The advantages conferred by using event histories seem to boil down to two reasons.
+Firstly, event histories can provide us with a more complete picture than snapshots, in the sense that it is always possible to recover any snapshot from the event history, but the converse is not possible.
+This allows developers to go back in time to generate new features, training data, and basically conduct any analysis on any slice in the past.
+Secondly, event histories are the natural representation of the 4-dimensional world.
+Models, algorithms, or any other code should not be made to work with static states that are artifically defined by the developer who recorded the snapshot.
+This is particularly important in an Agile environment where code should be as plugable-and-playable as possible, since redefining state and all the code written around it requires a long deployment cycle.

+Essentially, all the complexity has been avoided by having an event history repository that allows everyone to agree on the state of the world at any point in history.
+Therein lies the crux of the matter -- the repository becomes the critical component through which everything else works.
+It needs to be highly efficient under peak loads of requests to read and write events.
+It was also not clear from the paper, I think, if the repository is parallel / distributed.
+(I assume that it must be, for it to be scalable.)
+If so, how do the threads coordinate to agree on a common event ordering?
+Is there any built-in resiliency / durability?
+Engineering a scalable, robust event log should be the key focus of research.
+(There might be some relation to Calvin's deterministic database -- all operations are easy once an order is agreed.)